I’ve been a mechanical contractor for 20 years, but seldom have I encountered a situation like the one I found recently at a dairy plant in Ohio.

-Corroded pipe at dairy plant.
+Corroded pipe at dairy plant

-Same corroded pipe at dairy plant, cleaned.
+Same corroded pipe at dairy plant, cleaned

 “See, Jim?”
 I pressed, “Not only is it brown and covered in corrosion, but as you can see in the second photo, after we cleaned the pipe, the pitting is so significant you can see it from a few feet away!
-You have to admit, this needs to be replaced with new pipe.
+You must admit, this needs to be replaced with new pipe.

 Jim acknowledged, “No question, these pipes are ugly.
-But the presence of corrosion doesn’t necessarily equal wall loss significant enough to replace these pipes.
+But the presence of corrosion doesn’t necessarily equate to wall loss significant enough to replace these pipes.
 You have to look at the data—and the data says that pipe is ok.”

 I learned a valuable lesson that day that has helped me save many of my customers from spending unnecessary time and money—piping is one book you can’t judge by its cover.

 I manage the refrigeration system at a cold storage facility in Texas.
 We were nearing the end of a long day that was panning out to be routine, until we removed the insulation from the last pipe on the list, an HGD header line.